Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 Step 2

 Access the situation.
-Does the hair feels dry, heavy or still loaded?
-If your hair feels sticky after this then there is still clay in the hair so repeat the above rinse again.
+Does the hair feel dry, heavy or still loaded?
+If your hair feels sticky after this, then there is still clay in the hair, so repeat the above rinse again.

 If the hair feels heavy or loaded move to step 3.
 Or if it just feels dry and tangled move to step 4